schlinkertc/MySQL_Helper/README.md

 The .create_table() method allows the user to create a table with a SQL query with some built-in exception handling.

 ## Pandas integration
+##### .query_to_df() method
-The .query_to_df() method belonging to the DataBase Class will automatically create a Pandas DataFrame from a SQL query.
+- Belongs to the DataBase Class
+- Automatically create a Pandas DataFrame from a SQL query

+##### .table_fromDF() method
-The .table_fromDF() method takes in a DataFrame as an argument, and it will create a table in your database from that DataFrame without any additional SQL code.
+- Takes in a DataFrame as an argument
+- Create a table in your database from that DataFrame without any additional SQL code
-This requires a dictionary (included in the source code file) that matches SQL datatypes to numpy datatypes (used by Pandas).
+- Requires a dictionary (included in the source code file) that matches SQL datatypes to numpy datatypes (used by Pandas)
-For now, only integers, varchar strings, and datetime datatypes are supported.
+  - For now, only integers, varchar strings, and datetime datatypes are supported.
-You can also specify the primary key column with an optional argument.
+- You can also specify the primary key column with an optional argument.

+##### .insert_fromDf method
-The .insert_fromDf will insert data from a DataFrame into a specified database table.
+- inserts data from a DataFrame into a specified database table
-.insert_fromDf_iteration will do the same, but it iterates through each indivdual record and prints it so you can track your progress.
+- .insert_fromDf_iteration will do the same, but it iterates through each indivdual record and prints it so you can track your progress.

+## Next Steps

+- Greater exception handling
+- More numpy datatypes
+- Take in different dataypes besides DataFrames (dicts, nested dicts, lists, etc)
+- Combine methods by using optional keyword arguments
+- A new class for DataFrames that includes .commit() method to apply changes to your database
+- SQLite functionality
+- Additional database schema tools e.g. foreign keys, edit table methods, schema visualization